fsaresh/fsaresh.github.io/content/posts/career/candidate-guidance/index.md

 - [10 Behavioral Interview Questions for Software Engineers](https://www.indeed.com/career-advice/interviewing/software-engineer-behavioral-interview-questions)

 - [How To Use the STAR Interview Response Technique](https://www.indeed.com/career-advice/interviewing/how-to-use-the-star-interview-response-technique)
-    - One thing worth highlighting in the above: I prefer the CARE (Context, Action, Resolution, Evolution) model over STAR (Situation, Task, Action, Result).
+    - One thing worth highlighting in the above: I prefer the CARE (Context, Action, Result, Evolution) model over STAR (Situation, Task, Action, Result).
 I find that in STAR, Situation and Task can often end up morphing together, and there’s a missing component on what the interviewee did to improve their skillset/make sure that bad thing doesn’t happen again/etc. CARE has a more cohesive storytelling paradigm in my eyes and it tends to flow more easily.
-This is my experience though, and feel free to share otherwise.

 - [r/cscareerquestions - A list of behavioral questions you should practice](https://www.reddit.com/r/cscareerquestions/comments/egx2ng/a_list_of_behavioral_questions_you_should/)
     - Beware of this subreddit: there’s a lot of harmful views there, but it has a lot of resources as well.
 Take everything said with a larger grain of salt than usual. bear in mind that the anonymity of the internet can lead some people to say cruel things.